s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

     bl    kernel_main
 ```

-After cleaning bss we initialize stack pointer and pass execution to `kernel_main` function.
-Raspberry Pi loads the kernel at address 0, that's why initial stack pointer can be set to any location high enough so that stack will not override kernel image when grows sufficiently large. `LOW_MEMORY` is defined in [mm.h](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/include/mm.h) and is equal to 4MB.
+After cleaning the `.bss` section we initialize stack pointer and pass execution to `kernel_main` function.
+Raspberry Pi loads the kernel at address 0, that's why initial stack pointer can be set to any location high enough so that stack will not override the kernel image when grows sufficiently large. `LOW_MEMORY` is defined in [mm.h](https://github.com/s-matyukevich/raspberry-pi-os/blob/master/src/lesson01/include/mm.h) and is equal to 4MB.
 Our kernel's stack can't grow large and the image itself is tiny, so `4MB` is more than enough for us.

 For those of you who are not familiar with arm assembler syntax let me quickly summarize the instructions, that we have used.

 * **mrs**  Load value from a system register to one of the general purpose registers (x0 - x30)
 * **and** Perform logical AND operation.
-We use this command to strip last two bytes from the value we obtain from `mpidr_el1` register.
+We use this command to strip the last two bytes from the value we obtain from `mpidr_el1` register.
 * **cbz** Compare the result of the previously executed operation to 0 and jump (or `branch` in arm terminology) to the provided label if the comparison yielded true.
 * **b** Perform an unconditional branch to some label.
 * **lrd** Load the address of some label in a general purpose register.